RebeccaHull/causal_inference/writing/report.md

 ![Salary Histogram](hist_of_salary.png)

-Travel Frequency is how frequently a person travels.
+**Travel Frequency:** This is how frequently a person travels.
 I do not have this variable in my dataset.

-Customer Marketing Strategy is how well the airline markets their products.
-I don’t have a direct variable for this in my dataset but I do know which enrollment types people did when they got a loyalty card.
+**Customer Marketing Strategy:** This is how well the airline markets their products.
+I don’t have a direct variable for this in my dataset but I do know which enrollment type people did when they got a loyalty card as well as which loyalty card.

 ``` python
 # Create a bar plot for Enrollment Type